shdw9/crypto-discord-bots/README.md

 pip install discord \
 pip install asyncio

-Edit run.py with the Yahoo Finance stock symbol (https://finance.yahoo.com/) \
+Edit yahoofinance.py with the Yahoo Finance stock symbol (https://finance.yahoo.com/) \
+You can use coincap.py to use Coincap.io api \
 Edit the last line with the bot token, add to your server

 *would recommend running on a dedicated server*